How To Get Coaching Clients Series #4 - 7 Proven Ways To Up-Level Your Business For Long-Term Growth

 This method of building a business based on complementary business partners works well with coaching.

 Consider your ideal clients.
 What do they need the most help with that you are not equipped to provide?
-For example, a business coach’s clientele include other business owners.
+For example, a small business coach’s clientele includes other business owners.

-Business owners often need services such as bookkeeping, legal services, website design and development, IT support, social media, VA (virtual assistance), marketing services, accounting, and more.
+Business owners often need services such as bookkeeping, legal services, website design and development, IT support, social media, VA (virtual assistants), marketing services, accounting, and more.

 As a result, this business coach could carefully develop a list of preferred partners.
 These partners must provide excellent service because there is a high level of trust implicit as a referral partner.